-- brief presentation of the overall structure of the work plan ensuring its relevance and consistency with the scope defined in the Invitation to submit proposals for the 2022-2024 Cross-KIC activities; - timing of the different work packages and their components (Gantt chart or similar); - graphical presentation of the components showing how they inter-relate (Pert chart or similar). - detailed work description, i.e.: - o a list of work packages (table 3.1a); - a description of each work package (table 3.1b); - a list of deliverables (table 3.1c); - Give full details.
+- brief presentation of the overall structure of the work plan ensuring its relevance and consistency with the scope defined in the Invitation to submit proposals for the 2023-2024 Cross-KIC activities; - timing of the different work packages and their components (Gantt chart or similar); - graphical presentation of the components showing how they inter-relate (Pert chart or similar). - detailed work description, i.e.: - a list of work packages (table 3.1a); - o a description of each work package (table 3.1b); - o a list of deliverables (table 3.1c); - Give full details.
 Base your account on the logical structure of the project and the stages in which it is to be carried out.
-The number of work packages should be proportionate to the scale and complexity of the project. - 4 You should give enough detail in each work package to justify the proposed resources to be allocated and also quantified information so that progress can be monitored, including by the Commission. - A Resources assigned to work packages should be in line with their objectives and deliverables.
-You are advised to include a distinct work package on 'project management' and 'dissemination, exploitation and communication activities', and to give due visibility in the work plan to 'data management' either with distinct tasks or distinct work packages. - You will be required to update the 'plan for the dissemination and exploitation of results including communication activities', and a 'data management plan', (this does not apply to topics where a plan was not required.)
-This should include a record of activities related to dissemination and exploitation that have been undertaken and those still planned. - Please make sure the information in this section matches the costs as stated in the budget table in section 3 of the application forms, and the number of person months, shown in the detailed work package descriptions. - a list of milestones (table 3.1d);
+The number of work packages should be proportionate to the scale and complexity of the project. - You should give enough detail in each work package to justify the proposed resources to be allocated and also quantified information so that progress can be monitored, including by the Commission - A Resources assigned to work packages should be in line with their objectives and deliverables.
+You are advised to include a distinct work package on 'project management', and to give due visibility in the work plan to 'data management' 'dissemination and exploitation' and 'communication activities', either with distinct tasks or distinct work packages. - You will be required to update the 'plan for the dissemination and exploitation of results including communication activities', and a 'data management plan', (this does not apply to topics where a plan was not required.)
+This should include a record of activities related to dissemination and exploitation that have been undertaken and those still planned. - ⚠ Please make sure the information in this section matches the costs as stated in the budget table in section 3 of the application forms, and the number of person months, shown in the detailed work package descriptions. - a list of milestones (table 3.1d);

-- a list of critical risks, relating to activity implementation, that the stated project's objectives may not be achieved.
+- a list of critical risks, relating to project implementation, that the stated project's objectives may not be achieved.
 Detail any risk mitigation measures.
-You will be able to update the list of critical risks and mitigation measures as the activity progresses (table 3.1e); - a table showing number of person months required (table 3.1f); - a table showing description and justification of subcontracting costs for each participant (table 3.1g) - a table showing justifications for 'purchase costs' (table 3.1h) for participants where those costs exceed 15% of the personnel costs (according to the budget table in proposal part A); - if applicable, a table showing justifications for 'other costs categories' (table 3.1i).
+You will be able to update the list of critical risks and mitigation measures as the project progresses (table 3.1e); - a table showing number of person months required (table 3.1f); - a table showing description and justification of subcontracting costs for each participant (table 3.1g); - a table showing justifications for 'purchase costs' (table 3.1h) for participants where those costs exceed 15% of the personnel costs (according to the budget table in proposal part A); - if applicable, a table showing justifications for 'other costs categories' (table 3.1i); - if applicable, a table showing in-kind contributions from third parties (table 3.1j)